javagl/Viewer/README.md

   * Added zoom limiting in `Viewer` to prevent rendering errors for very large or very small zooming factors
   * Added the `painters` package, containing default `Painter` implementations
+  * Added methods in the `Painters` class to create transformed and composed `Painter` instances.

 0.0.2 :